rubychaudhary0/weather-app/README.md

 # weather-app
-This is a weather detection web app.
+This is a weather detection web app built using django framework.